Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

     pandas.core.series.Series

-We can later store this in a mask, it is particularly useful when a lot comparisons should be given a meaningful name (e.g. `mask` variable here could be `lower4greater2` for example).
+We can later keep it in as a 'mask' variable, it is particularly useful when a lot comparisons should be given a meaningful name (e.g. `mask` variable here could be `lower4greater2` for example).

 ```python
 # mask ( the last expression whose result is an pd.Serie stored in the variable mask)